Barry Neufeld

 The Chilliwack School Teachers Association passed a vote of non-confidence in 2017.
 The Chilliwack Board of Education passed a motion asking Neufeld to resign and the Ministry of Education issued a statement.
-Despite this, Neufeld has yet to resign.

-In 2019, Neufeld's defamation lawsuit against British Columbia Teachers' Federation (BCTF) president Glen Hansman was dismissed in British Columbia’s first use of 'anti-SLAPP' (Strategic lawsuit against public participation) legislation.
+In 2019, Neufeld's defamation lawsuit against British Columbia Teachers' Federation (BCTF) president Glen Hansman was dismissed in British Columbia’s first use of Strategic lawsuit against public participation ("anti-SLAPP") legislation.
+His appeal to the Supreme Court of Canada was dismissed in May 2023.

 Neufeld has complained other trustees treated him "like a dirty old man".

 Neufeld lost his bid for re-election in October 2022.

+In 2023, Neufeld was sued by school trustee Carin Bondar who alleged that Neufeld defamed her when he called her a “striptease artist.”
+The comment was in reference to an educational video starring Bondar that parodied the Miley Cyrus music video, Wrecking Ball.